zapata-engineering/orquestra-sdk/docs/guides/custom-images.rst

-Using Custom Docker Images on Compute Engine
+Using Custom Container Images on Compute Engine
 ============================================

-When running workflows remotely on Compute Engine, your tasks run in a container that uses one of the ``orquestra-sdk-base`` images depending on whether you have requested a GPU or not (you can see their source code `here <https://github.com/zapatacomputing/orquestra-workflow-sdk/blob/main/docker/Dockerfile>`_ and `here <https://github.com/zapatacomputing/orquestra-workflow-sdk/blob/main/docker/cuda.Dockerfile>`_).
-These images are automatically selected based on your workflow's SDK version.
+When running workflows remotely on Compute Engine, your tasks run in a container that uses one of the ``orquestra-sdk-base`` images depending on whether the ``sdk.task`` requires a GPU resource or not (you can see their source code
+`here <https://github.com/zapatacomputing/orquestra-workflow-sdk/blob/main/docker/Dockerfile>`_ and
+`here <https://github.com/zapatacomputing/orquestra-workflow-sdk/blob/main/docker/cuda.Dockerfile>`_).
+These images are automatically selected based on the workflow's SDK version.
 If your task needs extra dependencies that you cannot install using imports (such as native libraries or executable binaries), you can use one of the above images as your base image to publish a new image that you will use as your container when running your task.